BornToBeRoot/NETworkManager/README.md

 Let me know it by submitting a [new issue](https://github.com/BornToBeRoot/NETworkManager/issues/new) with your feature request.
 I will check whether it is useful and feasible.

 You can also help developing!
-Create a feature request first.
-Then fork the repository, do your changes and send me a pull request with the reference to the feature request.
+Fork the repository, do your changes and send me a pull request.

 <h2>License</h2>